lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

         simply store the embeddings computed by the model.

 * filenames:
-   This directory contains lists of filenames of the corrupt images, removed images, sampled images and the images which were removed because they have an exact duplicate in the dataset.
+   This directory contains lists of filenames of the corrupt images, removed images, selected images and the images which were removed because they have an exact duplicate in the dataset.
 * plots:
    A directory containing the plots which were produced for the report.